grame-cncm/faustdoc/src/tutorials/julia.md

 init!(my_dsp, samplerate)
 ```

-His name can be extracted from the DSP metadata using the following code:
+Its name can be extracted from the DSP metadata using the following code:

 ```julia
 # Retrieve the application name